Planning a trip to sunny Queensland? Don’t miss out on this list of the best things to do in Brisbane!

-Chances are on any stay in the city you’ll find yourself somewhere with a view of this gorgeous river.
+While staying in the city, chances are you’ll find yourself somewhere with a view of this gorgeous river.

 But if you want to add something unique to your list of things to do in Brisbane then make a plan to get out onto the river.

 You can take to the river in a kayak with an outfitter located near Kangaroo Point Cliffs.

 With a local guide by your side in a kayak, you’ll paddle for nearly 2 hours learning all about the river you’re floating on and Brisbane.

 It’s the perfect option for those who aren’t travelling with their own gear.

 If you don’t want to get up close and personal with the river you can take a cruise with River City Cruises.

 River City Cruises offer morning, afternoon, lunch and even evening river cruises.